codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-duration.rst

 5. Click **Save Changes**.

-You can update this setting for multiple assignments in bulk, check out :ref:`Batch Assignment Update <batch-assignment-update>`.
+You can update this setting for multiple assignments in bulk, check out :ref:`Bulk Assignment Update <bulk-assignment-update>`.